georgiee/coding-for-kids/slides.md

 ^ They can’t even complete the level as they are forced to use a new block.

-^ The pink one here.
+^ The pink one here which is used to repeat commands.

 ![](images/03-how/code-org/new/zombie-idiomatic-small.gif)

 ---
-^ I then show them the pattern of 4 blocks.
+^ I then show them the pattern of 4 blocks they can repeat instead of the huge list.

 ^ forward, left, forward, right